bitdust-io/docs/principle.md

 ## Users Connections beyond NAT

-There are situations when the network connection between nodes which are behind NAT cannot be established in a peer-to-peer way - receiving direct incoming connections in regular manner is not always possible in our Internet era.
+There are situations when the network connection between nodes which are behind NAT cannot be established in a peer-to-peer way - receiving direct incoming connections in regular manner is not always possible in the Internet era.
 In those cases a other nodes, called proxy-routers, are used to route the traffic.

 ## Managed by Finite State Machines